Ian MacLaren, a noted Scotsman, once said these wise words of counsel, “Be kind. Everyone you meet is carrying a heavy burden.”

 By no means do I feel I have suffered more than others, or that I have unique insight into pain.
 I trust we have all walked through difficulties- an illness, injury, loss, injustice, barrenness, loneliness.
 Suffering is sadly a part of our experience.

-But when I was at my sickest with Lyme Disease, I began to contemplate this question: what does it mean to suffer well?
+But when I was in that long season of chronic illness, I began to contemplate this question: what does it mean to suffer well?

 It wasn’t that I felt suffering was somehow in itself a virtue.
-I didn’t want to suffer; there was no hidden need for attention or pity.
-I had tried everything to get better.
+I didn’t want to suffer; I had tried everything to get better.
 I had, at this point, seen so many doctors and tried countless treatments.
 I had prayed and believed so hard for God to take my pain away and heal me.
-But there I was, one, two, three years later, still sick as ever.
-I felt I had no other choice but to accept that this was something I needed to go through, and if I had to go through it, I wondered how to do it well.
+But there I was, one, two, three years later, still in that same place.
+I knew this was something I needed to go through, and if I had to go through it, I wondered how to do it well.

 The Bible tells us that God’s grace is sufficient and made perfect in our weakness (2 Corinthians 12:9), and that we should consider it pure joy when we face trials of many kinds (James 1:2-4).